Bribery & Ethics

 The following is absolutely prohibited under this Policy, either by an Employee or by someone acting on an Employee’s behalf:

-• making unofficial payments to Public Officials (see Section 12 below for who is regarded as a Public Official) to obtain or facilitate obtaining any permission, permit or stamp – particularly in connection with importing or exporting goods
+• making unofficial payments to Public Officials (see Section 12 below for who is regarded as a Public Official) to obtain or facilitate obtaining any permission, permit or stamp – particularly in connection with importing or exporting goods,

-• giving, promising to give, or offering a payment, gift or hospitality to a Public Official or their agent with a view to expediting a routine procedure
+• giving, promising to give, or offering a payment, gift or hospitality to a Public Official or their agent with a view to expediting a routine procedure,

-• in the case of Employees, appointing any Partner to act on behalf of or otherwise in relation to Ipeco who it is known or there is good reason to believe has engaged in any corrupt or unlawful conduct including any offences under the Act
+• in the case of Employees, appointing any Partner to act on behalf of or otherwise in relation to Ipeco who it is known or there is good reason to believe has engaged in any corrupt or unlawful conduct including any offences under the Act or other applicable laws,

-• paying any third party for the purposes of being a ‘fixer’ or ‘facilitator’ to open doors and make connections for Ipeco overseas with the intention of acting unethically, improperly, or other than in accordance with standard market practice in the United Kingdom
+• paying any third party for the purposes of being a ‘fixer’ or ‘facilitator’ to open doors and make connections for Ipeco overseas with the intention of acting unethically, improperly, or other than in accordance with standard market practice in the United Kingdom,

-• accepting a payment, gift, or hospitality from a third party that the Employee knows, or suspects, is offered with the expectation that it will obtain a business advantage for them
+• accepting a payment, gift, or hospitality from a third party that the Employee knows, or suspects, is offered with the expectation that it will obtain a business advantage for them,

-• giving, promising to give, or offering payment, gifts or hospitality with the expectation or hope that a business advantage will be received or to reward the provision of a business advantage
+• giving, promising to give, or offering payment, gifts or hospitality with the expectation or hope that a business advantage will be received or to reward the provision of a business advantage,

 Facilitation payments: all the above payments are also referred to as ‘facilitation payments’ (‘facilitating’, ‘speed’, ‘backhander’ or ‘grease’ payments’) and are payments, usually small cash payments made to low-level officials, as a bribe or inducement to secure or expedite the performance of a routine or necessary action.